cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     Please read carefully the list of changes below and how to change the `Cluster` manifests to retain the existing behavior, in case you don't want to disrupt your existing workloads.
 Alternatively, postpone the upgrade to 1.21 until you are sure.
-In general, we recommend the you adopt these default values, unless you have valid reasons not to.
+In general, we recommend adopting these default values unless you have valid reasons not to.

-If you want to explicitly keep the existing behavior of CloudNativePG, preferably just temporarily, you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21:
+If you want to keep the existing behavior of CloudNativePG explicitly, preferably just temporarily, you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21: